CentOS/centos-bootc/docs/coreos.md

-# Relationship with CoreOS

 ---
-nav_order: 5
+nav_order: 2
 ---

+# Relationship with CoreOS

 The CoreOS Container Linux project was very successful, spawning multiple projects and derivatives that continue to see widespread use today.